xt0fer/reveal-slides/md/InterfacesandLambdas.md

 ```
 -

-* You can create a reference and assign it the Type of a Interface, but you cannot create an object of that type.
+* You can create a reference and assign it the Type of an Interface, but you cannot create an object of that type.
 * You can, however make that reference point to any object that **implements ** that interface.
 This is possible because of polymorphism.

 -